12 of the Best Brand Collaborations

 This 2,287-piece Lego set is a 1:1 recreation of the most iconic scene from the hit T.V. series Stranger Things.
 Once pieced together, you can literally flip this set upside down to play into the duality of realms seen in the show, complete with a mini Demagorgon!

 Key takeaway: Lego and Stranger Things fans alike raved about this set, doubling the reach of the product.
 The Lego set is rated for ages 16+, making the target audience teens and young adults.
 It is estimated that 31% of people between the ages of 18 and 29 watched every episode of Stranger Things.
 The T.V. show entering the toy industry with increases the audience for Lego to include older adults too.
 This collaboration was essential to increasing the exposure for both brands and brought together the two audiences of Lego and Stranger Things.

 McDonald’s and Burger King have been fast food rivals practically since the dawn of time.
 However, these two burger giants in Argentina came together for an amazing cause.
 In September of 2019, McDonalds was raising money for childhood cancer.
 For one day only just in Argentina, all proceeds from Big Mac sales were donated.
 In an effort to help the cause, Burger King halted Whopper sales for a day, dubbing it “A Day Without Whopper.”

 Key Takeaway: There are few things better than rivals coming together for the benefit of the greater good.
-In this situation, Burger King showed its charitable selflessness, and McDonald’s raised more money as a result.
-McDonald’s served over 73 more Big Mac sandwiches than for the same event last year!
+In this situation, Burger King showed its charitable selflessness, and McDonald’s raised more money as a result and served over 73 more Big Mac sandwiches !
 In the end, Burger King ends up getting more recognition and arguably made people want Whoppers more after not being able to have them for a day.